-The reason for including all licensed employees in the organization is that, if their organizational data is missing, analysts cannot filter by that data when they build queries.
+The reason for including all licensed employees in the organization is that, if their organizational data is missing, analysts cannot filter by that data when they build a query in Query designer.
 This means that those employees will be excluded from the analyses that analysts perform.

 Notification of missing data

-If Workplace Analytics detects that data is missing for one or more licensed employees, it alerts admins in two ways:
+If Workplace Analytics detects that data is missing for one or more licensed employees, it alerts admins as follows:

-Banner – It shows a banner on the Upload > Organizational data page that reads Upload missing organizational data:
+- Banner message - A banner message will show up on the Organizational data page about the Upload missing organizational data.

 Upload missing organizational data

-Select Download.
-This downloads a .csv file that contains the names of licensed employees whose organizational data is missing.
+Select Download to download a .csv file that contains the names of licensed employees whose organizational data is missing.
 For example:

 Open the .csv file.